Medically reviewed by Drugs.com. Last updated on Sep 22, 2021.

 Dermatitis is a general term that describes a common skin irritation.
 It has many causes and forms and usually involves itchy, dry skin or a rash.
 Or it might cause the skin to blister, ooze, crust or flake off.
 Three common types of this condition are atopic dermatitis (eczema), seborrheic dermatitis and contact dermatitis.

 Dermatitis isn't contagious, but it can make you feel uncomfortable and self-conscious.
 Moisturizing regularly helps control the symptoms.
 Treatment may also include medicated ointments, creams and shampoos.

-Each type of dermatitis may look a little different and tends to occur on different parts of your body.
-The most common types of dermatitis include:
+Each type of dermatitis tends to occur on a different part of your body.
+Signs and symptoms may include:

 When to see a doctor

 - You're so uncomfortable that you're losing sleep or are distracted from your daily routines

 - You suspect that your skin is infected